AntoineVi/Stage_ALTRAN/StructuralInspectionPlanner/README.md

 2. 	use_evalPath: 0/1 => to launch or not the node to generate random obstacles for execute avoidObstacle several times (default=0)
 3.	numExecutions: integer => define the number of obstacles/executions of avoidObstacle if use_evalPath=1 (default=10)

+variables obsBoxSize = size of the obstacle (avoidObstacle.cpp:172 and evalPath.cpp:67) g_security_distance = security distance from the center of the obstacle to the viewpoint (avoidObstacle.cpp:174 and evalPath.cpp:69)

+ obsBoxSize and g_security_distance should be the same in both files.

 To add an obstacle to RVIZ, you have to click on "Publish Point" on the RVIZ toolbar if use_evalPath=0.

 Shell #1